grpc/grpc.github.io/docs/quickstarts/python-quickstart.md

 ## Download the example

 You'll need a local copy of the example code to work through this quickstart.
-Download the example code from our Github repository:
+Download the example code from our Github repository (the command clones the entire repo but you just need the examples for this quickstart and other tutorials):

 ```sh
   $ # Clone the repository to get the example code: